-The Director of Finance and Procurement is responsible for all payments of salaries and wages to all staff, including payments for overtime, and for payment of allowances to members.
-He or she is also responsible for the payment of pensions to retired firefighters.
+D6 The Director of Finance and Procurement is responsible for all payments of salaries and wages to all staff, including payments for overtime, and for payment of allowances to members.
+They are also responsible for the payment of pensions to retired firefighters.